Stelios Haji-Ioannou: Personal life

 Haji-Ioannou has lived in Monaco since his family moved there when he was a teenager.

-In the 2006 Birthday Honours, Haji-Ioannou, who holds both Greek and British citizenship, received a knighthood from Queen Elizabeth II for "services to entrepreneurship".
+In the 2006 Birthday Honours, Haji-Ioannou, who holds both Cypriot and British citizenship, received a knighthood from Queen Elizabeth II for "services to entrepreneurship".

 Haji-Ioannou was a member of the New Enterprise Council, a group set up to advise the Conservative Party on business policy.
 He stated at the time that this appointment did not reflect his political affiliations, adding, "I agreed to be included in the group of entrepreneurs because I was assured it will be non-partisan.
 [There is] not much difference between left and right any more."

 In an April 2010 letter to the Daily Telegraph, Haji-Ioannou joined 23 other UK business leaders, including Marks & Spencer's Stuart Rose and Next's Simon Wolfson, criticising the Brown government's plans to raise National Insurance contribution rates.

 The character of Omar Baba in the BBC comedy series Come Fly With Me is reportedly based on Haji-Ioannou.

 In 2018, he filed an infringement claim against Netflix over their series Easy in a UK court, saying that use of the name breaches the Easy Group's European trademarks.

 Charity

 His charitable foundation, the Stelios Philanthropic Foundation, supports education, as well as entrepreneurial and environmental initiatives through the provision of funding and advice in the UK, Greece and Cyprus.
 It also sponsors annual awards with cash prizes to entrepreneurs in the UK, Greece and Cyprus.

+In March 2026, it was announced that the Sir Stelios Philanthropic Foundation, would donate €10 million to healthcare on small Greek islands, committing to funding the retention of 80 doctors on 47 remote Greek islands for 7 years.